oniz93/business-finder/web/FEATURES.md

 *   **Community Moderation Tools**: Features for users and administrators to moderate community content and discussions.
 *   **Customizable Reporting & Export Options**: Allow users to generate custom reports with selected data points and export them in various formats (CSV, JSON, XML).
 *   **API for Third-Party Integrations**: A robust API for developers to build their own applications and integrations on top of the Business Finder platform.
-*   **Mobile Application**: Dedicated mobile apps for iOS and Android for on-the-go idea discovery and management.
 *   **Voice-Activated Search & Interaction**: Enable users to search for ideas and interact with the platform using voice commands.
 *   **Augmented Reality (AR) for Data Visualization**: Explore business ideas and market data in an immersive AR environment.
 *   **AI Model Customization**: Allow enterprise users to fine-tune AI models with their proprietary data for more tailored business plan generation.